elisemercury/difPy-dev/docs/parameters.rst

 difPy_obj
 ^^^^^^^^^^^^

-The required ``difPy_obj`` parameter should be pointing to the ``dif object`` that was built during the invocation of :ref:`difPy.build`.
+The required ``difPy_obj`` parameter should be pointing to the ``dif`` object that was built during the invocation of :ref:`difPy.build`.

 .. _similarity:

 similarity (str, int)
 ^^^^^^^^^^^^

 difPy compares the images to find duplicates or similarities, based on the MSE (Mean Squared Error) between both image tensors.
-The target similarity rate, or MSE value is set with the :ref:`similarity` parameter.
+The target similarity rate i. e.
+MSE value is set with the ``similarity`` parameter.

 ``"duplicates"`` = (default) searches for duplicates.
 MSE threshold is set to ``0``.